Nucleus® implant reliability

-With a cochlear implant, you want to choose the best hearing solution for today and for the future.
-That’s why reliability is so important.
+With a cochlear implant, it is essential to choose the best hearing solution for today and for the future.
+That's why reliability is so important

 What you'll find on this page

-- Why Cochlear™ Nucleus® implants are the most reliable today for both adults and children.
+- Discover why Cochlear™ Nucleus® Implants are the most reliable today for both adults and children.

 Reliability you can count on

 Choosing a cochlear implant is an important decision.
-Be it for yourself or a loved one, you want to trust that you are choosing the right hearing solution for today and for the future.
+Be it for themself or a loved one, patients want to trust that they are choosing the right hearing solution for today and for the future.

-Transparency is important to us, so we meet and report against independent global standards for implant reliability, publishing data for every implant generation, past and present.4-8
+Transparency is important to us, so we meet and report against independent global standards for implant reliability, publishing data of every implant generation, past and present.4-8

 Most reliable for children1,3

-With more than 475,000 registered Cochlear Nucleus Implants worldwide,1 Cochlear leads the way as the most chosen provider of implantable hearing solutions.
+With more than 440,000 registered Cochlear Nucleus implants worldwide,1 Cochlear leads the way as the most chosen provider of implantable hearing solutions.